-If you or your child’s other parent wishes to relocate with the children and the move would affect the current child custody and access arrangement, speak with a knowledgeable family lawyer.
+If you or your child’s other parent wishes to relocate with the children and the move will affect your current parenting arrangements, speak with a knowledgeable family lawyer.
 Disputes between separated or divorced parents over relocating children often go to court, as the Family Law Act offers no steadfast guidelines regarding this topic.

 At Quay Law Centre, we have successfully resolved cases for parents who sought to relocate with their children and for parents who opposed such a move.
 Our mobility cases have involved: